So-bonkers/ASR-Error-Detection/README.md

 # ASR-Error-Detection
-This repository shall contain a complete end-to-end solution listing all the errors in the generation of corrent transcript output of asr.iiit.ac.in and consequent imporvement in the alignment on the basis of prosody, neighboring backgorund noise and (in rare cases) decibel level
+This repository shall contain a complete end-to-end solution listing all the errors in the generation of corrent transcript output of asr.iiit.ac.in and consequent imporvement in the alignment on the basis of prosody, neighboring backgorund noise and (in rare cases) decibel level.

+Project guided by PhD student Sai Ganesh Mirishkar as a requirement towards the completion of IASNLP 2022 Teammate - Animesh Das